sohmc/php-mysqli/README.md

 ## Tagging conventions

-This repository will attempt, using Github Actions on a weekly schedule, to keep in line with official releases of the official repository.
+This repository will attempt, using Github Actions on a daily schedule, to keep in line with official releases of the official repository.
 As such, containers will append `-mysqli` to the end of the repo name, like so:

 ```
 php-mysqli:8.0-apache